astronomer/docs/astro/resource-reference-azure.md

 description: Reference information for new Astro on Azure clusters.
 ---

-Unless otherwise specified, new Clusters on Microsoft Azure are created with a set of default resources that are considered appropriate for most use cases.
+Unless otherwise specified, new clusters on Microsoft Azure are created with a set of default resources that are considered appropriate for most use cases.

 ## Default cluster values